n1k0/djortunes/README.markdown

 Prerequisites
 -------------

-Django 1.2-DEV or more recent
+* Django 1.2-DEV or more recent
+* `django-registration` 0.7

 Installation
 ------------

-For the moment Djortunes is proposed as a standalone Django project; as soon as possible, it will ship as a standalone application.
+Djortunes ship as a standalone application (located in the `django_fortunes` directory), and a sample Django project is also provided as an example of use (in the `django_fortunes_example` directory).

+The better way to install dependencies (using a `virtualenv` is highly encouraged) is by using the provided `pip` requirements file:

+    $ pip install -r requirements.txt

+Then, just run the `./manage.py runserver` within the `django_fortunes_example` directory:

+    $ cd django_fortunes_example
+    $ ./manage.py runserver

 Configuration
 -------------